mdbergmann/cl-gserver/README.md

 #### Finding actors in the context

 If actors are not directly stored in a dynamic or lexical context they can still be looked up and used.
 The `actor-context` protocol contains a function `find-actors` which can lookup actors in various ways.
-Checkout the API documentation.
+Checkout the API [documentation](https://mdbergmann.github.io/cl-gserver/index.html#SENTO.ACTOR-CONTEXT:FIND-ACTORS%20GENERIC-FUNCTION).

-TODO: add link

 #### Mapping futures with fmap